What does “kochira koso” mean in Japanese?

 Let me start with the definition and meanings of “kochira koso”.

-Japanese native speakers use this phrase as a response when they want to repeat what someone has just said but in the opposite direction.
-So, this is often translated into English as ‘thank you, too’, ‘you, too’, ‘me, too’, ‘my pleasure’, or such.
+Japanese native speakers use this phrase as a very useful response.
+They use this when they want to mean the same thing as someone has just said but in the opposite (or different) direction.
+So, this is very similar to the English phrases like ‘you, too’, ‘me, too’, and so on.
+Of course, this can also mean ‘thank you, too’, ‘my pleasure, too’, or such depending on the context and situation.

 The definition and meanings are not that difficult, I think.
 To understand this phrase more clearly, however, let me explain its grammatical components in detail, one by one.